Fed gives big U.S. banks a green light for buyback, dividend plans

 Capital One has until year-end to deliver an improved submission, but the Fed gave it permission to move forward with its plan until then.
 Capital One had already resubmitted a plan with a reduced capital request since the first set of stress-test results was released last week.

-American Express Co (AXP.N) had also resubmitted a plan with reduced requests, improving its capital ratios, and the Fed did not require it to resubmit again.
+American Express Co had also resubmitted a plan with reduced requests, improving its capital ratios, and the Fed did not require it to resubmit again.

-Other big banks, including JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N), Wells Fargo & Co (WFC.N), Citigroup Inc (C.N), Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N) also cleared the Fed's bar.
+Other big banks, including JPMorgan Chase & Co, Bank of America Corp, Wells Fargo & Co, Citigroup Inc , Goldman Sachs Group Inc and Morgan Stanley also cleared the Fed's bar.

-(Reporting by Pete Schroeder in Washington and David Henry in New York; Writing by Lauren Tara LaCapra; Editing by Leslie Adler)
+Reporting by Pete Schroeder in Washington and David Henry in New York; Writing by Lauren Tara LaCapra; Editing by Leslie Adler